RetroPie/RetroPie-Docs/docs/Nintendo-Entertainment-System.md

 ## ROMS

-Accepted File Extensions: **.zip .nes .smc .sfc .fig .swc .mgd** - Make sure your roms have headers.
+Accepted File Extensions: **.7z .fds .fig .mgd .nes .sfc .smc .swc .zip** - Make sure your roms have headers.
 Roms without headers will not work.
 If you want to use PAL roms, make sure they contain `(E)` or `(Europe)` in the filename, or else they may be run at the wrong speed.

 Place your NES Roms in
 ```